PrincetonUniversity/removing_tedium/06_automatic_job_submission/README.md

 ## Job Dependencies

-For the first step, run your job as usual: `sbatch job.slurm`.
+For the first step, run your job as usual: `$ sbatch job.slurm`.
 Make sure it finishes before the time limit and make sure you write a checkpoint file.
 Then modify your application script to automatically read the checkpoint file at the start of each job step, for example, in pseudocode:

 ```